leighmacdonald/mika/docs/STORE_REDIS.md

 **Torrent Peers**

-This channel is used by torrent peer swarms, if the key expires before the next client announce we assume the client has gone away so we remove from the active peer SET and lower the seeder or leecher counts.
+This channel is used by torrent peer swarms, if the key expires before the next client announce we assume the client has gone away, so we remove from the active peer SET and lower the seeder or leecher counts.